Coderucker/bitbuild/CONTRIBUTING.md

 # Opening a issue
 If you have a problem dealing with our program surely open a issue.
 Open it according to the template given.
-If you want a new feature to `AmberBuild` open a feature issue.
+If you want a new feature to `bitbuild` open a feature issue.
 If you need a help open a discussion about it.

 # Opening a PR